 The term of operation of the Board is the period between annual general meetings.

-The Chairperson and Deputy Chairperson may together sign on behalf of the Association, as can either the Chairperson or Deputy Chairperson together with the Managing Director, Secretary or Treasurer.
+The Chairperson and Deputy Chairperson may together sign on behalf of the Association, as can the Managing Director alone.

 The financial year of the Association coincides with the calendar year.